deaddisc/lobert-bot/README.md

 GUILD_ID — The guild/server ID where you want instant command updates.

 Docker / PM2
-You can containerize or daemonize the bot for 24/7 uptime.
+You can deploy the bot on Render or Railway for 24/7 uptime.

 Persistence
 Currently in-memory; for lobby persistence across restarts, integrate a database (e.g., SQLite or Redis).

 📄 License & Credits
 Maintained by
 • Deaddisc / Neron
 • Aeris (ChatGPT)